 How to Tell If a Dog's Teeth Are Rotten

-What do rotten dog teeth look like?
+What do rotten dog teeth falling out look like?
 These are six warning signs to look for as you're examining your dog's teeth:

 - Cavities (Holes): Sometimes dental caries or cavities are visible as holes in your dog's teeth.
 They can be dark spots on the surface of the tooth or big, dark holes.